millancore/larablog/README.md

 ## Feed Server

-This project has a cron that brings the publications of another platform from time to time, by default it is set to 5 minutes for testing purposes, but it could be every 20 minutes so as not to saturate the services.
+This project has a cron that brings the publications of another platform from time to time, by default it is set to 5 minutes for testing purposes, but it could be every 20 minutes or more so as not to saturate the services.

 Also you can import the posts manually run